ayseenurbilge01/AngularProject/README.md

 # About The Project
-This project has been developed for an assigment example for interviews:
+This project made for Aksigorta and Yazılım Köyü's Bootcamp assignment.

 # The Task
 Pair of employees who have worked together